 On climate change, I re-launched the “Nottingham Declaration on Climate Change”; the number of councils signing up more than doubled.
 I have given national presentations on measures to mitigate climate change, and to adapt to it; and worked with representatives from local councils in the USA and in Europe.

 I have extensive experience as a local representative, and been on most council committees.
-Currently I am on the planning committee & the audit committee, and chair the Area Cttee for Bridge and Clifton, as well as attend the children’s services advisory board and Nottingham City Homes’ area panel for tenants.
+Currently I am on the Audit committee (which I chair), the Area committee for Bridge and Clifton, planning committee (substitute) as well as attend the children’s services advisory board and the Notts Local Pension Board.

 In the nineties, I oversaw projects to improve road safety in my ward and worked to replace slum housing.

 Currently the focus is helping the poor, the working poor and the unemployed, and keeping the pressure on crime (significantly down) and grime.
 Projects included the completion of the decent homes programme, the construction of the tram and renewal of the railway station, new homes and regeneration for the less successful homes of the seventies, more school places at Meadows schools, renewal of parks and sporting facilities and social enterprises for community profits for community services.
 I work with a number of community groups in The Meadows, and was a council representative on the Meadows Partnership Trust and I chaired the Meadows Advice Group for two years (Nov ’11 – Jan ’13).

 I studied physics at the University of Birmingham and obtained a first-class honours degree.
 Now unremarkable and commonplace, I was the first working class lad from my village to go to university.

 I was born in Hanwoodbank, part of Great Hanwood, a village of 2,000 people, just west of Shrewsbury.
 I grew up there, and went to the village school.
 My first jobs were on local farms.